Fennel Water Benefits: 8 Reasons to Drink It Daily + How to Make

 • 250–300ml water (room temperature)

-• Optional: squeeze of lemon, pinch of black salt
+• Optional: lemon juice, pinch of black salt

-1. 1 Add 1–2 tsp fennel seeds to a glass or jug of water in the evening.
+1. 1 Add fennel seeds to a glass of water in the evening.

 2. 2 Cover and leave at room temperature overnight (8–10 hours).

-3. 3 Strain seeds in the morning using a fine strainer.
+3. 3 Strain the seeds in the morning.

-4. 4 Drink warm or at room temperature — add lemon if desired.
+4. 4 Drink warm or at room temperature.
+Add lemon if you like.
 Avoid sugar.

 🔥 Method 2: Quick Boil (Faster — Stronger Flavour)